-- the definition of sexual harassment under this policy, - the scope of the University's education program or activity, - the Title IX Complaint Resolution Procedures, including how to conduct investigations, hearings, appeals, and informal resolution processes, as applicable, and - how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

-Each University ensures that investigators receive training on issues of relevance to create an Investigative Report that fairly summarizes relevant evidence.

-The University ensures that Decision Makers receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.
+- the definition of sexual harassment under this policy, - the scope of the University's education program or activity, - the Title IX Complaint Resolution Procedures, including how to conduct investigations, hearings, appeals, and informal resolution processes, as applicable, and - how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias. - The University ensures that Decision Makers receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.